Rational points on hyperelliptic Atkin-Lehner quotients of modular curves and their coverings: Methods and algorithms used

-If $C: y^2 = f(x)$ is hyperelliptic, the \emph{bad} $\Q_p$-rational points for $p > 2$ are exactly those in a residue disc of Weierstraß point over $\F_p$.
+If $C: y^2 = f(x)$ is hyperelliptic, the \emph{bad} $\Q_p$-rational points for $p > 2$ are exactly those in a residue disc of a Weierstraß point over $\F_p$.
 We usually choose our quadratic Chabauty prime(s) $p$ such that there is no bad $\Q_p$-rational point.
-However, for the levels $N = 213, 287, 299$, we had to choose the quadratic Chabauty prime(s) $p$ such that there is exactly one bad $\Q_p$-rational point because they had only $4$ known $\Q$-rational points, so we had to compute local heights at $p$ manually before running \texttt{QCModAffine}.
+However, for the levels $N = 213, 287, 299$, we had to choose the quadratic Chabauty prime(s) $p$ such that there is exactly one bad $\Q_p$-rational point because they had only $4$ known $\Q$-rational points.
+This would not be enough to solve for the global height pairing, so we had to compute local heights at $p$ manually before running \texttt{QCModAffine}.
+This can currently be done only for odd degree hyperelliptic curves, which have a Weierstraß point at infinity, and these are bad.
+Forthcoming work of Gajovi\'c could be used to do the computations for even degree hyperelliptic curves.
 However, by the argument described in Section~\ref{ssec:excluding one bad Qp point}, we could conclude that this single bad $\Q_p$-rational point is not $\Q$-rational.